Your Homeschool Navigators

 Lisa Dunn

-I came to homeschooling as a complete newbie, only planning to homeschool until my precocious oldest had made it through the early years of foundational education.
-Fast forward several years, and I have two homeschool graduates and two who transferred to traditional school in grades 10 and 9, respectively.
-Somewhere along the way, I became friends with this amazing lady we all call “Katie,” and a few years and several jokes about how fun (dangerous?) it would be if we ever teamed up, she welcomed me aboard her FS staff.
+I came to homeschooling as a complete newbie, only planning to homeschool until my precocious oldest had made it through the early years of foundational education due to my earlier years in school being one of excellence for grades but wondering why I had to waste my time in the classroom for it to count.
+Fast forward several years, and I am so glad to have been called to provide a more cohesive, engaging, purposeful education for my children.
+Somewhere along the way, I became friends with this amazing lady we all call “Katie,” and a few years and several jokes about how fun (dangerous?) it would be if we ever teamed up, she welcomed me aboard her local Faithful Scholars team and later her Umbrella Skye team.
 After so many years of Katie encouraging me in my homeschool endeavors, it is a privilege and joy to encourage and guide homeschool parents a few steps behind me on this road.
+I am a firm believer in meeting each child where they are and helping them get to where God calls them to do, even if it’s by a roundabout route.
+As it happens, those roundabout ways are often the prettiest paths.

 Hopefully we will run into one another along the journey.
 I would love to know what you have written lately just for yourself.
 A poem, a love letter, a memory?